|

 The great

-advantage of the mathematical sciences is ideas are always determinate,
+advantage of the mathematical sciences is ideas are always determinate, the

-between them is perceptible.
+smallest distinction between them is perceptible.

 An oval is never